-- 3.3.1 Late Delivery of the Services will be a Default of an Order Contract. - 3.3.2 The Supplier must co-operate with the Buyer and third party suppliers on all aspects connected with the Delivery of the Services and ensure that Supplier Staff comply with any reasonable instructions. - 3.3.3 The Supplier must at its own risk and expense provide all Supplier Equipment required to Deliver the Services. - 3.3.4 The Supplier must allocate sufficient resources and appropriate expertise to each Contract. - 3.3.5 The Supplier must take all reasonable care to ensure performance does not disrupt the Buyer's operations, employees or other contractors. - 3.3.6 The Supplier must ensure all Services, and anything used to Deliver the Services, are of good quality and free from defects. - 3.3.7 The Buyer is entitled to withhold payment for partially or undelivered Services, but doing so does not stop it from using its other rights under the Contract.
+- 3.3.1 Late Delivery of the Services may result in a Default of an Order Contract. - 3.3.2 The Supplier must co-operate with the Buyer and third party suppliers on all aspects connected with the Delivery of the Services and ensure that Supplier Staff comply with any reasonable instructions. - 3.3.3 The Supplier must at its own risk and expense provide all Supplier Equipment required to Deliver the Services. - 3.3.4 The Supplier must allocate sufficient resources and appropriate expertise to each Contract. - 3.3.5 The Supplier must take all reasonable care to ensure performance does not disrupt the Buyer's operations, employees or other contractors. - 3.3.6 The Supplier must ensure all Services, and anything used to Deliver the Services, are of good quality and free from defects.